MSU Physicist Joseph Hattey Charged With Bestiality, Faces 15 Years In Prison

 According to the Michigan Attorney General’s office, 51-year-old Joseph Hattey allegedly had sexual intercourse with Flash, a basset hound.
 The Detroit News recently reported that a witness called and informed the Ingham County Sheriff’s Department and Animal Control of the alleged actions.

-Upon investigation, the Sheriff’s office informed Bill Schuette, the Attorney General, who filed the official charges against the defendant.
-Hattey was charged with two counts of sodomy, for the alleged sexual assault of a dog.
-The felony carries a potential sentence of 15-year in prison.
+Upon investigation, the sheriff’s office informed Bill Schuette, the attorney general, who filed the official charges against the defendant.
+Hattey was charged with two counts of sodomy for the alleged sexual assault of a dog.
+The felony carries a potential sentence of 15 years in prison.

 It is still unclear whether or not Flash is Hattey’s pet.
 The investigation was conducted by the Ingham County Sherriff’s Department, with combined efforts made by the Ingham County Animal Control.
 For the animal’s safety during the investigation, the dog has been removed from the defendant’s home and is currently being held in the county’s Animal Control facilities.